Get Tech Tips

 I explained everything to the customer and apologized for freaking out.

-But the lesson of the story for us in the trade is that we need to be prepared for customers to be unrealistic, demanding and rude.
-It comes with the territory and who knows what they are going through that is contributing to their behavior.
+But the lesson of the story for us in the trade is that we need to be prepared for customers to be unrealistic, demanding, and rude.
+It comes with the territory, and who knows what they are going through that may be contributing to their behavior.